junxit/us-congress-bills-115/metadata.md

 - 2017-12-05 — Placed on the Union Calendar, Calendar No. 324.
 - 2017-12-05 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-438.
 - 2017-12-05 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-438.
+- 2017-12-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-12-18 — Considered as unfinished business. (consideration: CR H10166)
+- 2017-12-18 — Considered under suspension of the rules. (consideration: CR H10154-10155)
+- 2017-12-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3979.
+- 2017-12-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-18 — Mr. Wittman moved to suspend the rules and pass the bill, as amended.
+- 2017-12-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 14 (Roll no. 687). (text: CR H10154)
+- 2017-12-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 14 (Roll no. 687).(text: CR H10154)